sumit-kumarsingh/sumit-kumarsingh/README.md

 ## 💡 Mission Statement

-> A dedicated **Data Scientist** focused on leveraging statistical modeling and machine learning to extract meaningful insights from complex datasets.
+> I am a dedicated **Data Scientist** focused on leveraging statistical modeling and machine learning to extract meaningful insights from complex datasets.
 My current mission is to integrate **Generative AI** and **Business Intelligence** techniques to drive innovation and deliver actionable, data-driven solutions.

 ### 🎯 Focus Areas & Commitment
 - 🔭 I’m currently dedicating my time to developing **end-to-end Data Science projects** and building a robust portfolio on GitHub.